mongodb/docs/source/includes/prerequisite-for-adding-existing-deployment-to-automation.rst

       }
    )

-To find the password for the |mms| group's Automation Agent user, use the :doc:`/reference/api/automation-config` endpoint to retrieve the current configuration and find the ``autoPwd`` value:
+If the |mms| group uses ``Username/Password`` authentication, you can retrieve the password for the group's Automation Agent user during the steps to add the deployment.

+You can also retrieve the password through the :doc:`/reference/api/automation-config` endpoint:

 .. code-block:: sh